cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 ### Rest of the test

-From there, the test is _as usual_:
+From there, the test is as usual:

 ```diff-go
     ...